 by Sandra Milena Rincón (translated by Carol Rose)

-For CPT, this commitment involves a serious analysis of how structural expressions of violence like racism, sexism, heterosexism, classism, etc. perpetuate capitalism, neoliberalism, and imperialism.
-These forms of domination and control in turn perpetuate violence that takes the forms of hunger, poverty, discrimination, insecurity, displacement, and war.
-CPT cannot carry out this analysis alone; the process involves other organizations, communities, and churches going through similar processes.
-More than anything, the analysis and the work require that CPT become vulnerable and humble so that it can transform itself.
-Through this analysis, CPT has understood that we must start with a critique of ourselves, discerning the role that we, as followers of Jesus Christ, have in a changing and complex world.
+This commitment includes a serious analysis of how the structural roots of violence, such as racism, sexism, heterosexism, classism, etc., perpetuate capitalism, neo-liberalism and imperialism which give rise to violence expressed as hunger, poverty, discrimination, insecurity, displacement and war.
+To be relevant, this analysis must involve other communities, organizations and churches going through similar processes.
+That requires CPT to become vulnerable, humble, and to transform ourselves as we discern the role that we, as followers of Jesus Christ, have in a changing and complex world.

-In the seven years, I have been in CPT, I have seen this organization become both more human and more humble.
-Yes, we are a group of activists, passionate pacifists, followers of Christ, a bit stubborn and very committed.
-We have been profoundly transformed by the communities we accompany, and they have given us a new vision of life, resistance, justice, peace, and the Reign of God.
-Yes, we receive training and we each come into the work with our own experiences and history, but it is the interaction with diverse communities in each region and with their history that has given us a deep understanding of our work and of the call to continue accompanying them.
-Yes, we have our origins in the Church and we depend on the Church and your support, but first, we depend on God.
+I have been in CPT for seven years and have seen this organization become more human and humble.
+As a group of activists, passionate pacifists, followers of Christ, we have been profoundly transformed by the communities that we accompany who have given us a new vision of life, resistance, justice, peace and the Reign of God.
+We each come with our own story, but it is our interaction with the stories of these diverse communities that gives deeper meaning to our work and the conviction to continue accompanying them.
+Yes, we come from the Church and we depend on the support of the Church, but above all we depend on God.

-Even so, CPT is far from being the organization that we hope and long for, far from the organization that I desire; but I feel hope because CPT understands that to collaborate in peacebuilding is a long-haul journey in which we need to recognize and join together with the strength and the voices of those who have taken on the challenge long before we did, to join them in solidarity and with respect.
-Many communities continue to believe that we have a role to play in their efforts for justice and life, the role of accompanier, and we would like to honor their trust, recognizing our own responsibility for their situation and the opportunity they give us to join with them in the change to come.
+CPT is still far from being the organization that we long for, but I feel hope because CPT understands that working in partnership to build peace is a long-haul journey in which we must recognize our own responsibility in oppression and respect the strong voices of those have taken on the challenge long before us.
+Many communities continue to believe that we have a role to play in their struggles for justice and life, the role of companions on the journey.
+We wish to honor their trust and the opportunity to join with them in the change that is to come.

-After twenty-five years, CPT must face an even larger challenge, one that is no less rich.
-It calls us to work in a global context where the struggle to keep hope alive continues to be at the root of bringing the Reign of God to life.
-Being present in the way has not been, is not, and will not be easy; there is much work to do and our strength easily falters.
-Nevertheless, as CPT, we continue to answer the call of God that we hear in the voices of the communities we accompany and that we feel through the support of our own faith communities.
+Twenty-five years later, the challenge for CPT is much greater, though no less enriching, in a global context where the struggle to keep hope alive is so fundamental to experiencing the Reign of God.
+“Getting in the Way” has not, is not, and will not be easy.
+There is much work to do and our strength easily falters.
+Nevertheless, CPT will continue to answer God’s call as it rises up in the voices of communities in struggle and through the support of our own faith communities.